Introduction

 The aesthetic logic in university learning

 For the Rich Aesthete, life is experienced as a sequence of consumable moments.
 MacIntyre’s use of the term aesthetic, indebted to Kierkegaard (Kavanagh, 2012), does not primarily concern art but an attitude to experience itself.
-What matters is not whether something is true or worth pursuing, but whether it is engaging and capable of holding attention.
+What matters is not whether something is true, good, or worth pursuing, but whether it is engaging and capable of holding attention.
 The governing threat is boredom.

 In university settings, this often takes a consumer form, but its deeper logic is the primacy of preference over apprenticeship to standards.
 This orientation sits uneasily with education.
-As MacIntyre observes, the aesthete is fundamentally a spectator rather than a participant in demanding practices, and in cultures where this stance is taken for granted, teaching becomes difficult work.
-Learning anything of substance requires effort and is often frustrating, and its point may initially be opaque to the learner.
-A teacher who aims above all to entertain may therefore be rewarded with positive evaluations, but does students a disservice by encouraging the illusion that education should always be enjoyable.
+As MacIntyre observes, the aesthete is fundamentally a spectator rather than a participant in demanding practices.
+Learning anything of substance requires effort; it is often frustrating, and its point may initially be opaque to the learner.
+A student cannot always know in advance why a concept, method, text, technique, or discipline matters.
+That recognition often comes only after the difficult work of initiation has begun.

 The therapeutic logic and the redefinition of education

 Alongside the aesthete, MacIntyre identifies the Therapist as a central character of emotivist culture.
 The therapist does not ask which ends are worth pursuing, but helps individuals to cope, adjust, and function more effectively within the social world as it is.
-Moral questions are redescribed as problems of psychological well-being, and success is measured in terms of reduced distress, increased confidence, or improved self-esteem.
+Moral questions are redescribed as problems of psychological wellbeing, and success is measured in terms of reduced distress, increased confidence, or improved self-esteem.

 The managerial logic and the virtue of unresponsiveness

-For MacIntyre, this stance is illusory.
-Management always presupposes ends, but in refusing to debate them it entrenches the preferences of institutions and markets as if they were given.
-What is lost is sustained engagement with education as participation in practices: coherent forms of activity governed by internal standards of excellence and oriented towards goods that can only be understood through disciplined involvement.
+For MacIntyre, this neutrality is illusory.
+Management always presupposes ends, but in refusing to debate them it entrenches the preferences of institutions, governments, and markets as if they were simply given.
+What appears as neutral efficiency is often the triumph of one moral vision over others: a vision in which education is valuable insofar as it is measurable, marketable, and administratively controllable.

-In later reflections on education, MacIntyre defends what he calls a certain ‘unresponsiveness’ (Kavanagh, 2012).
+In later reflections on education, MacIntyre defends a certain ‘unresponsiveness’ in teachers (Kavanagh, 2012).
 Teachers faithful to a practice cannot simply give students what they want or respond immediately to expressed preferences.
 Their responsibility is to the standards of the practice itself, which sometimes requires resisting, correcting, or frustrating students’ initial desires.
-Such unresponsiveness is not pedagogical hardness for its own sake, but a consequence of aiming at goods whose worth cannot be immediately recognised.
-The educational aim is not satisfaction or adjustment, but the cultivation of the virtues required to come, over time, to want what is genuinely good.
+Such unresponsiveness is not indifference to students as persons.
+It is a refusal to make immediate preference the final measure of educational value.

 Conclusion